 Treating Childhood Cancer

 When people consider a clinical trial, they receive detailed information about the trial in a document known as an Informed Consent form.
 This form details the purpose of the research, including the participant’s role in the trial, how the trial will work, risks, benefits and other pertinent information.
 They are required to review the form during the Informed Consent process.
 Legally, they must be 18 years old to give consent.
 Children with cancer who are under 18 are also asked to give their assent, and they go through a similar information process.
 The child’s treatment team and research team work with the child and the parents/guardians to ensure everyone understands all parts of the trial.
-Ask your doctor if clinical trials are an option for your child.
-To learn more, (see Clinical Trials).
+Ask your doctor whether clinical trials are an option for your child.

 - Pediatric oncologists